alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/castle-mvc-and-verify-fluent-registration.md

 Implementation: Myproject.Views.Login
 {{< / highlight >}}

-Now Views are registered for correct interface, and Iâ€™m able to resolve the ILoginView with no problem.
+Now Views are registered for correct interface, and I'm able to resolve the ILoginView with no problem.

 The lesson is: whenever you work with multiple type registration with castle, always dump details about each registered components, this will save you time and give you an exact view of registered types.